 3 Tips for a Smooth Fourth Trimester

 Once you give birth, you enter into a transitional period – not only is your body going through physical changes to return back (mostly) to it’s pre-pregnancy status, you now have a baby to care for (which unfortunately doesn’t come with an instruction manual)!
-This period after birth is often referred as the fourth trimester – and lasts for a few months.
+This period after birth is often referred as the fourth trimester – and lasts for months.

 Most of your focus is now on your baby, and making sure she is healthy – after all you’ve invested the last 9 months eating well, sleeping, and taking care of yourself.
 Nevertheless, it’s important for moms to take care of themselves!
 After all, we cannot serve from empty vessels.
 Here are a few ways to ensure that you can take care of your baby and yourself at the same time: